Optimal Neural Network Approximation for High-Dimensional Continuous Functions: Introduction

 The organization of this paper is as follows.
 In \cref{sec:prelim}, we review some basic notations and key ingredients used in the proof of our main results.
-In \cref{sec:main}, we show the existence of an EUAF network with $\mathcal{O}(d)$ intrinsic neurons that can approximate functions in $C([a,b]^d)$ with arbitrary accuracy.
-Additionally, we present a family of continuous functions that requires at least width $d$ (or $d$ intrinsic neurons) for its network approximation to achieve arbitrary accuracy.
+In \cref{sec:main}, we show the existence of a composition of EUAF networks with at most $\totalneurons$ nonzero parameters approximating functions in $C([a,b]^d)$ with arbitrary accuracy.
+Additionally, we present a family of continuous functions that requires at least width $d$ (or $d$ neurons) for its network approximation to achieve arbitrary accuracy.